FAIR-by-Design-Methodology/FAIR-by-Design_ToT/resources/Stage 1 – Prepare/02-Preparing FAIR Learning Objects/Activities/02-Attribution.md

 1. Trainees are provided with a URL link to an example learning material and are asked to write down the appropriate attribution.

-After collecting the responses, the trainer can start a group discussion on many of the TASL elements have been present in the examples.
+After collecting the responses, the trainer can start a group discussion on how many of the TASL elements have been present in the examples.

 The information provided to the trainees is: